jsx7ba/blog/content/post/go-iter.md

 }
 ```

-The `iter` package documentation gives an [example](https://pkg.go.dev/iter@go1.23rc1#hdr-Pulling_Values) of using Pull
-when composing two Push iterators together.
+The `iter` package documentation gives an [example](https://pkg.go.dev/iter@go1.23rc1#hdr-Pulling_Values) of using Pull when composing two Push iterators together.
+I can't think of another use case becuase a push iterator must always be written first.

 ## Summary and key points
 Iterator functions are a clever solution to allowing custom iterators in a backwards compatible way.
 They're easy to reason about and the compiler shouldn't generate any surprising code to accommodate them.